-- Process name Name of the process definition.
-This is inherited from the business process. - Version The version number of the process definition.
-See Versioning on the next page for more information. - Update note The note saved on a process definition when the latest update to the major/minor version was saved. - Updated by The last user to update the process definition. - Update date The latest date that the process definition was updated. - Sections Different sections that make up the process definition. - Locked by The user who currently has the process definition "open", if appropriate. - My access The access the current user has on the process definition.
+- Process name Name of the process definition. - Version The version number of the process definition.
+See Versioning on the next page for more information. - Update note The note saved on a process definition when the latest update to the major/minor version was saved. - Updated by The last user to update the process definition. - Update date The latest date on which the process definition was updated. - Sections Different sections that make up the process definition. - Locked by The user who currently has the process definition "open", if appropriate. - My access The access the current user has on the process definition.

 By default, the Process definitions page displays the latest version of each process definition.
 If you want to view all versions, open the Filters and turn off the Latest filter.
-For more information on the filters, see Use the filters on the Process definitions page on page 37.
+For more information on the filters, see Use the filters on the Process definitions page on page 33.